 WATERTON, Edmund [1830-1887].

 Scope: 1,014 editions of the De Imitatione Christi.
+(The Imitation of Christ), the devotional text by Thomas à Kempis (1380-1471).
+Books date from the late 16th to late 19th century.
 The core collection was assembled by the antiquary Edmund Waterton, and was purchased by the Museum in 1895.
 Other editions of the work have been added to this collection from elsewhere in the Library, or acquired in later years.

 WATSON, J A.